bahman616/PersianDatePicker_ASP.NET_MVC/README.md

 Persian Date Picker Template for ASP.NET MVC projects

 This project helps you to integrate Persian Date Picker with ASP.NET MVC projects.
-By using it you can save your date
+By using it you can have your field in DateTime format in database, then show and edit it in Persian Date format.

 How to use: